 Lenders use a ratio called "debt to income" to decide the most you can pay monthly after your other monthly debts have been paid.

 About the qualifying ratio

-For the most part, conventional mortgages need a qualifying ratio of 28/36.
+Usually, conventional loans require a qualifying ratio of 28/36.
 An FHA loan will usually allow for a higher debt load, reflected in a higher (29/41) qualifying ratio.

-The first number is the percentage of your gross monthly income that can go toward housing costs.
-This ratio is figured on your total payment, including hazard insurance, homeowners' dues, PMI - everything that constitutes the full payment.
+The first number is the percentage of your gross monthly income that can be spent on housing.
+This ratio is figured on your total payment, including hazard insurance, HOA dues, Private Mortgage Insurance - everything that makes up the payment.

-The second number is what percent of your gross income every month that can be applied to housing costs and recurring debt.
-Recurring debt includes things like auto loans, child support and credit card payments.
+The second number is the maximum percentage of your gross monthly income that can be applied to housing expenses and recurring debt.
+For purposes of this ratio, debt includes payments on credit cards, auto/boat loans, child support, and the like.